 Why Skill Forge?

-Skill Forge is the only AI-skills toolchain where every claim your agent reads cites a file, a line, and a commit SHA.
+Skill Forge is the only AI-skills toolchain where every claim your agent reads points back to a real upstream location — a file:line at a pinned commit when source is available, or a documentation URL when it isn’t.
 Not “sourced from training data.”
 Not “retrieved from context.”
 Cited.
-You can open the upstream repo at the pinned commit and see the function exists — in under a minute.
+You can open the upstream repo (or the doc page) and see the function exists — in under a minute.
 That’s the wedge.
 This page explains why it matters, how SKF compares to alternatives, and who it’s for.

 The problem you’re hiring SKF to solve